 The projects are presented by the lecturer at the beginning of the semester.
 Supervision is provided by our colleagues in the corresponding institutions.
 The practical projects end with the writing of a report and a presentation of the results.

 The following institutions offer practical projects on a regular basis:

 A selection of past and ongoing projects:

-Revisiting Chronographia (Re: Exhibition “Chronographia” by Gülsün Karamustafa at Hamburger Bahnhof, Berlin)
+2016 - Revisiting the exhibition “Chronographia” by Gülsün Karamustafa at Hamburger Bahnhof Berlin

 The course is a cooperation between HTW and SMB, the Staatliche Museen zu Berlin.
 Through the exhibition that focuses on migration, pop culture and gender, Students are introduced to the theories of a new, critical museology.
 They also get to know the Revisiting Collections Toolkit and in 1-2 focus group discussions develop means of interpretation of the exhibition for a diverse audience.